 2012 Kiel Workshop Report - description of problem, summary and minutes, prepared by Jonathan Zehr, Wiebke Mohr, Rebecca Langlois - PDF

-Spreadsheet - calculates nitrogen fixation rates and corresponding limits of detection (LOD) and minimum quantifiable rates (MQR) for each measured rate.
+Spreadsheet - calculates nitrogen fixation rates and corresponding limits of detection (LOD) for each measured rate.